-Mailing Deadline: October 24, 2016
+California Mailing Deadline: October 22, 2018

-Rock the Vote has a convenient website to help you register and request your ballot.
+Overseas Vote has a convenient website to help you register and request your ballot.

-To get your ballot, you have to know your residential address abroad.

-You’ll be asked a series of questions that makes filling in the form a breeze and the Federal Post Card Application (FPCA) is generated for you to print, sign and mail.
-A prepaid U.S. postage label addressed to your local election official (the person responsible for sending you your ballot) is also printed.
-You’ll have to add the additional postage if you’re abroad.
+To get your ballot, you’ll need to fill out a form and provide a residential address abroad.
+The form is simple, and it generates an application for you to print, sign, and mail.
+You’ll also print a prepaid US postage label addressed to your local election office (the people responsible for sending you your ballot).
+Since you’re abroad, you’ll have to add the additional postage.
 Watch this video for a 3-minute overview of the process.

 2. Vote and Mail your Ballot

-Mailing Deadline: November 8, 2016
+California Mailing Deadline: November 6, 2018

-Some frequently asked questions and answers include:
+Some common questions and answers include:

 - What if I’m already registered to vote?
 You must register as an overseas voter even if you’re already registered in the US.